AkhmedovBotir/Talab-va-taklif-Agency-Marketplace-System/Backend/docs/contragent-api.md

 7. **Pagination:** The `getAllContragents` endpoint supports pagination with `page` and `limit` query parameters.

 8. **Timestamps:** All contragent records include `createdAt` and `updatedAt` timestamps that are automatically managed by MongoDB.

+9. **Activity Type:** Each contragent must have an activity type (ContragentType) which defines the type of business activity.
+The activity type must be active when creating or updating a contragent.

+10. **Public GET Endpoints:** The `GET /api/contragents` and `GET /api/contragents/:id` endpoints are public and do not require authentication.
+Use these endpoints to fetch contragent information without authentication.

 ---